OHDSI/CdmAtlasCutover/README.md

   - Specify if source is to be set at high priority
 - Refresh sources in WebAPI to reflect changes in SOURCE and SOURCE_DAIMON
 - Code can be executed through the package or written to SQL files for manual execution
-- Written using OHDSql, so should work in Oracle, Postgres, Redshift, SQL Server, and PDW.
+- Written using OHDSql, so should work in all dialects supported by SqlRender.

 ## Examples